Aliases for DGKE Gene

 Diacylglycerol kinases are thought to be involved mainly in the regeneration of phosphatidylinositol (PI) from diacylglycerol in the PI-cycle during cell signal transduction.
 When expressed in mammalian cells, DGK-epsilon shows specificity for arachidonyl-containing diacylglycerol.
 DGK-epsilon is expressed predominantly in testis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DGKE Gene

 DGKE (Diacylglycerol Kinase Epsilon) is a Protein Coding gene.
-Diseases associated with DGKE include Nephrotic Syndrome, Type 7 and Hemolytic Uremic Syndrome, Atypical 1.
-Among its related pathways are Effects of PIP2 hydrolysis and Glycerolipid metabolism.
+Diseases associated with DGKE include Nephrotic Syndrome, Type 7 and Hemolytic-Uremic Syndrome.
+Among its related pathways are Phospholipase D signaling pathway and superpathway of inositol phosphate compounds.
 Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
-An important paralog of this gene is DGKK.
+An important paralog of this gene is DGKD.

 Highly selective for arachidonate-containing species of diacylglycerol (DAG).
 May terminate signals transmitted through arachidonoyl-DAG or may contribute to the synthesis of phospholipids with defined fatty acid composition.